computational-imaging/automatic-integration/README.md

 ## Quickstart

-To get started quickly, we provide a collab link above.
+To get started quickly, we provide a colab link above.
 Otherwise, you can clone this repo and follow the below instructions.

 To setup a conda environment, download example training data, begin the training process, and launch Tensorboard:
 ```